UMN-Kernel-Object/ukoos/doc/tutorials/flashing-duo-s.md

 sudo usermod -aG dialout ${USER}
 ```

+Note, you may need to log out and log back in for this to take full effect.

 Then, via the dev container, run the following command (this should be your serial device, unless you have another serial device already connected):

 ```